On the sup-norm of SL(3) Hecke-Maass cusp forms: Background on Lie groups and Lie algebras

 A famous one is the module given by $\delta=p_{(1,1)}^2$.
 All the multiplicative characters of $A$ are of this shape.
 If $\chi:A\to\C$ is a multiplicative character then there exists a unique pair $s=(s_1,s_2)$ of complex numbers satisfying

 Note that

 The \emph{Weyl group} $W$ of $G$ is the quotient of the normalizer of $A$ in $K$ by the centralizer of $A$ in $K$.
-Its action on $A$ can be identified to the action of the permutation group $\sigma_3$ by permuting the diagonal elements of the diagonal matrices in $A$. $W$ also acts on $\mathfrak{a}$ and $\mathfrak{a}_\C$ by permuting the diagonal matrices of these vector spaces.
+Its action on $A$ can be identified with the action of the symmetric group $\sigma_3$ by permuting the diagonal elements of the diagonal matrices in $A$. $W$ also acts on $\mathfrak{a}$ and $\mathfrak{a}_\C$ by permuting the diagonal matrices of these vector spaces.
 A fundamental domain for this action of $W$ on $A$ is given by the \emph{positive Weyl chamber}

-This action is transferred by functoriality to an action on the group of multiplicative characters on $A$ as follows.
-Recall that for $s\in\C^2$, the multiplicative character $\chi_s$ can be identified to the $\C$-linear function $\lambda_s$.
+This action is transferred to an action on the group of multiplicative characters on $A$ as follows.
+Recall that for $s\in\C^2$, the multiplicative character $\chi_s$ can be identified with the $\C$-linear function $\lambda_s$.
 For $w\in W$, one can define the $\C$-linear function $w.\lambda_s$ by

 In other words, $H_{w.\lambda_s}=w.H_{\lambda_s}$.
 The multiplicative character $w.p_s$ is the multiplicative character associated to $w.\lambda_s$, namely

 Equivalently, $W$ acts on $\C^2$ by the explicit formulas given by